opensafely-core/ethelred/docs/deployment.md

 (a push event corresponds to a push, merge, or rebase).
 It does so only after all jobs in the Continuous Integration workflow (`.github/workflows/ci.yaml`) succeeded (or were skipped).

+The Continuous Deployment workflow requires a repository secret called `DIGITALOCEAN_DEPLOYMENT`.
+It should be set to a DigitalOcean personal access token with the actions:update scope.

+For more information about repository secrets, see the "[Using secrets in GitHub Actions][]" page in the GitHub docs.
+For more information about DigitalOcean personal access tokens, see the "[How to Create a Personal Access Token][]" page in the DigitalOcean docs.

 ### The app spec

 An *app spec* defines an App Platform app's configuration.